 How is menopause managed?

-Symptoms for menopause can range from mild to severe.
-Women who only experience mild symptoms may transition through the menopause without needing any help, whereas women who experience more pronounced symptoms may be offered hormone replacement therapy (HRT).
+Symptoms of menopause can range from mild to severe.
+Women who only experience mild symptoms may transition through menopause without needing any help, whereas women who experience more pronounced symptoms may be offered hormone replacement therapy (HRT).
 HRT aims to restore hormones to more youthful levels and can alleviate common symptoms.

 Menopause is a natural process.
 Being able to talk openly about symptoms, having an understanding and accommodating workplace, and getting support if you need it, are all essential factors in coping with the physical and mental changes that accompany menopause.

 Menopause Home Blood Test